 When you have great credit, you’ll develop an excellent credit score.
 Your credit score will allow you to enjoy lower interest rates on mortgages and other major purchases.
 While you might not feel it immediately, a lower interest can equate to hundreds of thousands of dollars that you’ve saved in the long run.

 There are plenty of cash-back programs that reward you when you use their services.
 The same concept applies to credit card companies.
-Each time you make a purchase at a certain location, you can earn cashback at the end of a monthly cycle.
+Each time you purchase a certain location, you can earn cashback at the end of a monthly cycle.
 While the cash might not amount to hundreds of dollars, it’s still money you’re making because you’ve used the credit card to do so.
 Also, if you’re trying to carry yourself until the next pay period, there are cards where you can do a cash withdrawal if you’re in an emergency and need physical cash.

 5. Balance Transfers

-When you’re first working on your credit score, it’s not uncommon to deal with a high-interest rate.
+When you’re first working on your credit score, it’s not uncommon to deal with a high interest rate.
 The goal is to eventually work on decreasing your interest rate.
-When you have a low-interest rate, you’ll spend less money on credit card fees.
+When you have a low interest rate, you’ll spend less money on credit card fees.
 When you carry a balance on any credit card, chances are you’ll have to deal with those interest rates.
 When you transfer the balance to a different card, you’ll end up saving money on interest fees.
 Granted, you don’t want to carry a large amount of debt on your credit cards.
 However, when you can move and shift the balance around a bit, it will help you save money in fees.

 6. Sign-Up Bonuses

 When you have great credit, credit card companies will do almost anything to get you to sign up for their credit cards.
 They can rely on you to pay on time.
 That’s the perfect customer.
-In a desire to attract your business, there are businesses that will incentive the process by giving you a sign-up bonus.
+In a desire to attract your business, some businesses will incentive the process by giving you a sign-up bonus.
 You can earn money just by signing up for their credit card.
 This is a great way to make some extra money.
 You can set that money aside in your savings account.
-You might choose to use it in order to pay for a vacation.
+You might choose to use it to pay for a vacation.
 It’s up to you.
 There’s nothing like earning free money.

 7. Discount Days

 If you tend to frequently shop at a specific store that offers a credit card, you might want to start utilizing the credit lines that they offer.
 Usually, the store clerk will ask you if you’d like to sign up for a card when you’re in the checkout line.
 You might want to say the next time they ask you if you’d like to sign up for one.
 This is because many stores offer discount days that are specifically reserved for individuals who hold credit cards with that particular store.
-If you’re someone who shops at the store on a consistent basis, you might as well visit during the days when they have discounts.
+If you’re someone who shops at the store consistently, you might as well visit during the days when they have discounts.
 You’ll save money on the purchases you were planning on making anyway.
 However, before you sign up, be sure to read the fine print.
 Know the interest rates and details before you sign the dotted lines.

 If you’re someone who isn’t disciplined with paying off credit cards by their due dates, you might want to work on that area first.
-Then, as you become more disciplined with your spending and saving habits, use credit cards in order to leverage your financial portfolio.
+Then, as you become more disciplined with your spending and saving habits, use credit cards to leverage your financial portfolio.